 Certificate of Mastery

 Workforce Development Certificate

 Program Description:

 This curriculum is designed to meet the requirements for the R.E.W.A.R.D.
 Oklahoma Supplement Scale.
 Courses address the CDA competencies and functional areas designed to prepare students for positions in either early childhood or infant-toddler or family child care programs.
 As part of this curriculum plan, students complete the application and assessment process for the Child Development Associate (CDA) National Credential administered by the Council for Early Childhood Professional Recognition.
 Students must have completed 480 hours of experience working with children within the past 5 years to apply for the CDA Credential.
 Students who achieve a grade of "C" or better in the CDA preparation courses may apply the credits toward any TCC Child Development Associate in Applied Science degree as controlled electives.
 Students take an additional Child Development course and Composition I in this plan.
 Students requesting advanced standing for a previously earned CDA credential should refer to Credit by Advanced Standing in this catalog.

+NOTE: Tulsa Community College's Child Development Academic Program requires that all child development students enrolling in a child development laboratory course obtain a criminal background check at their own expense and provide a copy of a current Tuberculosis Skin Test (TB) test with a negative reading (within the past year).
+Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus Child Development Academic Program office (S 128) or West Campus Liberal Arts office (L 144).
+Call 918-595-8177 or 918-595-8079 for more information.

 NOTE: Persons convicted of a crime should check with the Oklahoma State Department of Human Services Child Care Licensing Unit prior to enrollment in this program.

 Degree Awarded: Certificate of Achievement

 For More Information Contact:

-Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079

-Child Development (CDA Preparation Courses) 9 hours

-CHLD 1102 CDA: Competencies 1 & 4

-CHLD 1202 CDA: Competency 3

-CHLD 1302 CDA: Competency 2

-CHLD 1402 CDA: Competencies 5 & 6

-CHLD 1501 CDA: Application and Assessment Preparation

-Enalish 3 hours

-\ENGL 1113 Composition I

-Child Development 6 hours Select two courses from the following:

-^CHLD 2003 Child Development in the Lifespan

-^CHLD 2023 Child Development and Parenting

-\^CHLD 2103 Child Guidance

-^CHLD 2113 Introduction to Child Care Management

-^CHLD 2203 Child and Family in the Community

-^CHLD 2213 Children with Special Needs

-^CHLD 2413 Professionalism & Leadership in Early Care &

-Education

-Total Credit Hours: 18

-\Course has prerequisite (See course description section of catalog).

-$^{\wedge}$ Course must be completed with a "C" or better.
+Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079 Child Development (CDA Preparation Courses) 9 hours CHLD 1101 CDA: Application and Assessment Preparation CHLD 1102 CDA: Competencies 1 & 4 CHLD 1202 CDA: Competency 3 CHLD 1302 CDA: Competency 2 CHLD 1402 CDA: Competencies 5 & 6 English 3 hours \ENGL 1113 Composition I Child Development 6 hours Select two courses from the following: ^CHLD 2003 Child Development in the Lifespan - ^CHLD 2023 Child Development and Parenting - \^CHLD 2103 Child Guidance - ^CHLD 2113 Introduction to Child Care Management - ^CHLD 2203 Child and Family in the Community - ^CHLD 2213 Children with Special Needs - ^CHLD 2233 Physical Development and Creative Expression: Birth to Eight - ^CHLD 2243 Language and Cognitive Development: Birth to Eight - ^CHLD 2263 Social and Emotional Development: Birth to Eight - ^CHLD 2413 Professionalism & Leadership in Early Care & Education Total Credit Hours: 18 \Course has prerequisite (See course description section of catalog). ^Course must be completed with a "C" or better.